 They went to work on our donor’s behalf.
 Betsy went up for bids, and it paid off!

 Sold!
 Thanks to a happy buyer, a donation of over $700.00 was made.
 Donor’s choose their charities in our program.
 For our Mercedes donor, Epilepsy Canada was the charity of choice!

 Here’s what EC has to say about Epilepsy itself,

 “Epilepsy is a chronic disorder that is defined by unprovoked seizures.
-A person is diagnosed with epilepsy if they have two unprovoked seizures (or one unprovoked seizure with the likelihood of more).
+A person is diagnosed with epilepsy if they have two unprovoked seizures.
 However, these were not caused by some known and reversible medical condition.
-For example, alcohol withdrawal or extremely low blood sugar.
+For example, alcohol withdrawal or extremely low blood sugar can bring on a seizure.
 Seizures in epilepsy may be related to a brain injury or a family tendency.
 Notably, the cause is usually unknown.

 Approximately 360,000 Canadians live with epilepsy.
 It affects 1-in-100 people worldwide.
 Many people with epilepsy have more than one type of seizure.
 Additionally, they may have other symptoms of neurological problems as well.”

 Epilepsy Canada is dedicated to positively affecting the lives of those living with epilepsy.
 It undertakes education and awareness activities.
-These build understanding, acceptance and hope for those effected by epileptic seizures or SUDEP (Sudden Unexplained Death from Epilepsy).
-Furthermore, through its active financial support of research, it strives to help the Canadian neurology community find a cure for epilepsy.
+These build understanding, acceptance and hope for those effected by epileptic seizures or SUDEP.
+SUDEP is Sudden Unexplained Death from Epilepsy.
+Furthermore, EC’s active financial support of research aims to help the Canadian neurology community find a cure for epilepsy.